Update: Check out the second set of photos here.

 Sidewalks were not extended to suit the pedestrians.
 Quiapo Church was a blessed monument.
 Nagbibigayan ang mga drivers.
 Bihira ang nag-gigitgitan.

-Avenida Rizal was a threat to everyone.
+Avenida Rizal was a treat to everyone.
 There were no prostitutes nor body-brokers.
 Avenida was not a fickle place.
 It was not a “now a bistro boulevard, tomorrow a street; now a tiangge or night market and tomorrow a bistro boulevard”.
 It was a simple avenida where everyone enjoyed to see what was “now showing”, what movie was “extended showing”, and if Otis or Good Earth had a big sale.
 It was just a big clean place.

 Ayala Avenue was just like Wilshire Boulevard.
 Clean and no pollution.
 You can walk and enjoy the sun.
 Napakalinis.
 Walang masyadong trash bins pero walang basura sa paligid.